google/WebFundamentals/src/content/en/fundamentals/media/manipulating/live-effects.md

     context.putImageData(imageData, 0, 0);

 ### WebGL
-Anyone who has worked with WebGL before will probably realise that I can't go into the full detail of how this works in a single article.
-If you'd like to learn more about WebGL, check out the recommended reading at the end of this article.
+WebGL is a big topic, certainly too big to do it justice in a single article.
+If you'd like to learn more about WebGL, check out the [recommended reading](#recommended_reading) at the end of this article.

-However, you can take a general overview of what needs to be done in the case of manipulating a single image.
+However, here is a very brief introduction to what needs to be done in the case of manipulating a single image.

 One of the most important things to remember about WebGL is that it is **not** a 3D graphics API.
 In fact, WebGL (and OpenGL) is good at exactly one thing - drawing triangles.
-In your application you must work out describe what you *actually* want to draw in terms of triangles.
+In your application you must describe what you *actually* want to draw in terms of triangles.
 In the case of a 2D image, that's very simple, because a rectangle is two similar right-angled triangles, arranged so that their hypotenuses are in the same place.

 <img src="images/quad-from-triangles.png" class="attempt-right" />

 The basic process is:

-- Send data to the GPU that describes the vertices (points) of the triangles
+- Send data to the GPU that describes the vertices (points) of the triangles.
-- Send your source image to the GPU as a texture (image)
+- Send your source image to the GPU as a texture (image).
-- Create a 'vertex shader'
+- Create a 'vertex shader'.
-- Create a 'fragment shader'
+- Create a 'fragment shader'.
-- Set some shader variables, called 'uniforms'
+- Set some shader variables, called 'uniforms'.
-- Run the shaders
+- Run the shaders.

-You allocate some memory on the graphics card called a vertex buffer, and you store data in it that describes each point of each triangle.
+Let's go into detail.
+Start by allocating some memory on the graphics card called a vertex buffer.
+You store data in it that describes each point of each triangle.
 You can also set some variables, called uniforms, that are global values through both shaders.

-A vertex shader uses data from the vertex buffer to calculate where on the screen to draw the three points of a triangle.
+A vertex shader uses data from the vertex buffer to calculate where on the screen to draw the three points of each triangle.

 Now the GPU knows which pixels within the canvas need to be drawn.
 The fragment shader is called once per pixel, and needs to return the color that should be drawn to the screen.
 The fragment